ajeetdsouza/zoxide/README.md

   - These functions will still be available in your shell as `__zoxide_z` and `__zoxide_zi`, should you choose to use them elsewhere.

 ### Environment variables

+Be sure to set these before calling `zoxide init`.

 - `_ZO_DATA_DIR`
   - Specifies the directory in which zoxide should store its database.